microsoft/redhat-mw-cloud-quickstart/jboss-eap-standalone-rhel8/README.md

 - Paste the Admin Console URL that you copied from the output page in a browser to access the JBoss EAP Admin Console and enter the JBoss EAP Username and password to login.

   ![alt text](images/admin.png)

+## Troubleshoot

+If your deployment fails due to the script extension, please login to the VM to check the logs for troubleshooting.
+The logs are stored in the file jbosseap.install.log in path /var/lib/waagent/custom-script/download/0 or /var/lib/waagent/custon-script/download/1.
+Please run the following commands to check the logs.

+- Move to the directory where the logs are stored
+`cd /var/lib/waagent/custom-script/download`

+- List the folder inside the download folder using 'ls' command and move into that folder using 'cd' command.

+- To view the logs in jbosseap.install.log
+`vi jbosseap.install.log`

 ## Notes